ARBORproject/arborproject.github.io/CONTRIBUTING.md

 ## Authorship and credit

 We suggest a generous attitude toward providing credit to contributors.
-Please see [CREDIT.md](CREDIT.md) for details on how we see credit working for Arbor projects.
+Please see [CREDIT.md](CREDIT.md) for details on how we see credit working for ARBOR projects.